utah-cs4470-sp23/class/assignment4/README.md

 JPL syntax, and a *pointer to* the object you want to print.
 (In other words, you must call `show("...", &data)` for it to work.)
-The `print` and `fail_assertion` commands expect that their string argument ends in a newline, which you need to add.
+The `print` and `fail_assertion` commands expect that their string argument ends in a newline, which you need to add when generating assembly code.

 ## Type Checking in JPL subset